Facundo Bagnis: 2014-2016: Major debut and first win, Top 55 debut & career best year-end ranking

-2021: First ATP final, US Open third round
+2021-2022: First ATP singles final, US Open third round

-In 2021, Bagnis recorded his first ATP semifinal at the Córdoba Open, where he lost to 5th seeded Albert Ramos Viñolas in 3 sets.
-Two weeks later, at the Chile Open, he would go even further by recording his first ATP final, where he lost to top seed Cristian Garín.
+In 2021, Bagnis reached his first ATP semifinal at the Córdoba Open, where he lost to fifth seed Albert Ramos Viñolas in three sets.
+Two weeks later, at the Chile Open, he would go even further by making his first ATP final, where he lost to top seed Cristian Garín.

-Bagnis qualified to represent Argentina at the 2020 Summer Olympics.
+Bagnis qualified to represent Argentina at the delayed Tokyo Olympics.

-At the 2021 US Open, he reached the third round of a Major for the first time in his career, defeating qualifier and fellow Argentine Marco Trungelliti.
+At the 2021 US Open, he reached the third round of a Major for the first time in his career, defeating Taro Daniel and qualifier and fellow Argentine Marco Trungelliti.

-He finished the year at a second-best year-end high of No. 76.
+He finished 2021 at a second-best year-end high of No. 76.